Welcome to my personal blog

 .then(res => res.json())

-.then(data => setUsers(data));
+.then(data => setUsers(data))

 }, []);

-// Add new user
+// Add a new user

 const addUser = async (e) => {